 Figure 1.
 Organization of pelagic ecology by the upwelling filament—shadow complex of the Monterey Bay region.
 Sea surface temperature (SST) and chlorophyll fluorescence line height (FLH) are averages of summer (May – July).

-The filament—shadow complex organizes ecosystem physical / chemical structure and processes, including:

-Supply of nutrients, including ventilation of the subsurface ammonium maximum, which has its maximum intensity in Monterey Bay (relative to Line 67)

-Transport of sediments from the shelf and bottom boundary layer into the pelagic system

-Formation of regional water types

-Plankton aggregation

-Motivations

-This experiment has a number of motivations:

-to conduct effective basic research by applying traditional and emergent methods

-to build upon and advance the science and technology of previous CANON efforts while preparing for the more extensive effort planned for September

-to advance CANON’s synergistic collaborations

-others…?

 Questions

-Although the fundamental dynamics of this system - wind forcing and upwelling response - are reasonably well understood and predictable, we have only rudimentary quantitative understanding of many key processes:
+The fundamental dynamics of this system - wind forcing and upwelling response - are thought to be reasonably well understood and predictable, however, we have only rudimentary quantitative understanding of many key processes:

 fluxes of new and recycled nutrients and sediments within upwelling filaments